adamaltmejd/education-choice-pap/3_Behavioral_Spill_Overs_from_Sibling_Choice.md

 #### Imitation by field, institution or city
 Between a preferred and less preferred choice many things can vary.
 The applicant could be randomized between different schools, that sometimes lie in different cities, it could be a randomization between different programs at the same school, etc. To better understand what drives siblings to imitate we will look at these samples separately and evaluate the different magnitudes.
 Is it the case that siblings mainly follow to the same school, but are not as interested in studying the same field at different schools?
 Could this be because siblings prefer to live in the same city, creating easier access to e.g. housing.
 What if said city is the home town of the family?

+We will do this by including specifications where we only look at margins where the field, institution, or city varies, and redefine the dependent variable to be $1$ when the sibling applies to the same thing at this level (i.e. applies to the a program in the same city).
+We will use field levels from Sun2000Grp, with approximately 60 different fields (the key translating between different field definitions is attached), and collapse smaller institutions as described in the introduction.

 #### Other Subgroups
 Moreover, we will test the aggregate models in different subgroups.
 We will divide the sample into three socio-economic status groups by the education level of the siblings' parents.
 Our hypothesis is that any effect will be attenuated by higher socio-economic status, as kids with highly educated parents have much better access to information about university education.
 We will also look at the effects separately by gender.